Revealed: RAC Approved Cars Scam?

-During one of my surfing sessions I came across a dealer known as Carbase.biz.
+During one of my surfing sessions I came across a dealer known as Car Base.
 I visited their site because earlier that day I’d heard an ad of theirs on the local radio promoting the fact that they’ve joined the RAC’s Sure Buy Initiative.

-If you’re wondering what their initiative is, I found an excerpt from the RAC’s press release department, regarding the Carbase certification, which quotes:
+If you’re wondering what their initiative is I found an excerpt from the RAC’s press release department, regarding the Car Base certification.

 Carbase has committed to an 82-point RAC Approved Preparation Standard on every vehicle, a minimum of three months’ RAC Warranty cover, three months of complimentary RAC Roadside Breakdown cover and enrolment to RAC Accident Management Service in support of its customers in the event of an accident.

-So that means the RAC have carried out their own 82-point check on every car that Carbase sells, Right?
+So, does this mean the RAC have carried out their own 82-point check on every used vehicle that Car Base sell?

-The 82 point check that is being used is lure to build trust and authority in an already saturated market.
+The 82 point check is, for the most part, a lure to build trust and authority.
 It’s nothing more than a check that the RAC set out as a minimum standard that “the dealer” and I repeat, “the dealer” must carry out themselves.

 Here is a direct quote from the RAC website and it reads: